Anthony Fisher (basketball, born 1994)

-Anthony Fisher (born 24 January 1994) is an Australian professional basketball player who last played for the Cairns Marlins of the NBL1 North.
-He spent time with the Perth Wildcats between 2013 and 2015.
-After four years as a development player and an extended squad member of the Cairns Taipans, he earned a full-time contract with the club in 2019.
-In 2016, he helped the Marlins win the QBL championship.
+Anthony Kane Fisher (born 24 January 1994) is an Australian former professional basketball player.
+He played the majority of his career in the South East Australian Basketball League (SEABL) and Queensland Basketball League (QBL), playing for the Ballarat Miners (2011–2015) and Cairns Marlins (2016–2019; 2021).
+He was a member of the Marlins' championship-winning team in 2016.
+He also had stints in the National Basketball League (NBL) with the Perth Wildcats and Cairns Taipans.
+After four years as a development player and extended squad member of the Taipans, he earned a full-time contract with the club in 2019.

 Early life

-Born and raised in Ballarat, Fisher started playing basketball locally at age 9.
-He started in Ballarat's domestic competitions and then rose through the ranks of the Ballarat representative program.
+Fisher was born in Ballarat, Victoria.
+He started playing basketball locally at age 9 and then rose through the ranks of the Ballarat representative program.

+On 1 December 2011, Fisher rejected an Australian Institute of Sport (AIS) scholarship to stay and complete his Victorian Certificate of Education (VCE) at Ballarat High School.

 Basketball career

-Ballarat Miners and Australia representative (2011–2013)
+Ballarat Miners and Perth Wildcats (2011–2015)

-As a 17-year-old in 2011, Fisher debuted for the Ballarat Miners in the South East Australian Basketball League (SEABL) and was named the Victorian Country Athlete of the Year.
-On 1 December 2011, Fisher rejected an Australian Institute of Sport scholarship to stay and complete his Victorian Certificate of Education (VCE) at Ballarat High School.
+Fisher debuted for the Ballarat Miners in the South East Australian Basketball League (SEABL) in 2011 and continued in 2012 and 2013.

-In 2012, Fisher represented Australia at the Albert Schweitzer Tournament and the FIBA Oceania Under-18 Championship.
-He also played for the Miners in the SEABL.
-In 2013, he played for Australia at the FIBA Under-19 World Championship and spent a third season with the Miners.

-Perth Wildcats (2013–2015)

-In September 2013, Fisher had a week-long trial with the Perth Wildcats of the NBL, hoping to gain a development player spot.
+In September 2013, Fisher had a week-long trial with the Perth Wildcats of the National Basketball League (NBL), hoping to gain a development player spot.
 He was ultimately unsuccessful, but returned to Ballarat with a program put in place by the Wildcats to help him get stronger.
 In January 2014, Fisher returned to Perth for a two-week stint with the Wildcats, where on 17 January, he made his NBL debut by playing the final 50 seconds of the Wildcats' 97–72 win over the New Zealand Breakers.

 With the Miners in 2014, Fisher averaged 14.3 points, 5.5 rebounds and 3.0 assists in 26 games.

 On 7 August 2014, Fisher signed with the Perth Wildcats as a full-time development player.
 He appeared in eight games during the 2014–15 NBL season.

 With the Miners in 2015, Fisher averaged 12.1 points, 6.0 rebounds and 2.4 assists in 25 games.